belh4wk/MCP4H-protocol/SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability
-If you discover a security vulnerability in MCP4H reference code or specifications:
+If you discover a security vulnerability in MCP4H, please report it responsibly.

-- Please email: dirkvanechelpoel@gmail.com
+- **Email:** dirkvanechelpoel@gmail.com
-- Or open a private security advisory on GitHub (if supported).
+- **Do not** open a public GitHub issue for sensitive security reports.

-We will acknowledge receipt within **7 days** and aim to provide a remediation plan within **30 days**.

-## Scope
-This policy applies to:
-- Reference code (Python, JS/TS SDK)
-- Example implementations
-- Protocol schemas/specifications

-## Out of Scope
-- Third-party implementations or forks not maintained in this repository.
+We will acknowledge and address valid reports as quickly as possible.